Climate change is happening!

 - BirdLife supports renewable energy deployment and delivers solutions to governments, investors and developers to ensure these do not negatively impact nature.

-BirdLife’s experience shows that supporting local knowledge and community engagement builds the resilience of natural and social systems.
+- Our work shows that supporting community engagement and action can build the resilience of natural and societal systems.

-BirdLife calls for the importance of healthy ecosystems to be written into national, regional and international climate change and development policy.
+- BirdLife advocates for the importance of healthy ecosystems to be recognised in national, regional and international climate change and development policy.

 Climate change is happening, it is largely caused by human activities, and it presents a serious threat to nature and people now, and in the future.
 Without ambitious mitigation efforts, global temperature rise this century could exceed 4 degrees Celsius above pre-industrial levels, with catastrophic impacts.